Learn more about sustainability terms and definitions.

-Private/public partnerships in urban areas that are committed to reducing energy, water and transportation emissions in their designated areas.
+Private / public / nonprofit partnerships in urban areas committed to reducing energy, water, and transportation emissions in line with international 2030 Challenge goals (50% reductions below baselines).

-AASHE, or The Association for the Advancement of Sustainability in Higher Education, hosts a program called STARS, or The Sustainability Tracking, Assessment, and Rating System which is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance. here
+The Association for the Advancement of Sustainability in Higher Education (AASHE) hosts a program the Sustainability Tracking, Assessment, and Rating System (STARS), which is a transparent, self-reporting framework for colleges and universities to measure and report sustainability performance.
+Learn more!

 British Thermal Unit (BTU)

-A computer-based control system installed in buildings that controls and monitors the building’s mechanical and electrical equipment such as boilers, ventilation, and lighting.
+A computer-based control system installed in buildings that controls and monitors the building’s mechanical and electrical equipment (including boilers, ventilation, and lighting).

 A standard unit for measuring carbon footprints.
-CO2e represents the impact of various greenhouse gases in terms of the amount of CO2 that could create the same amount of warming.
+CO2e represents the impact of various greenhouse gases in terms of the amount of carbon dioxide (CO2) that would create the same global warming potential over a specific time period.

-A measure of the impact of activities on the environment.
-Often defined as the total impact of equivalent carbon dioxide emissions over the lifetime of a product, event or group.
+A measure of the carbon equivalent impact of activities on the environment.
+Often defined as the total impact of equivalent carbon dioxide emissions over the lifetime of a product, event, or sustained activity.

-A reduction in emissions of carbon dioxide or other greenhouse gas emissions made in order to compensate for or to offset an emission made elsewhere.
+A reduction in emissions of carbon dioxide and other greenhouse gases made in order to compensate for (offset) equivalent emissions made elsewhere.

 A change in global or regional climate patterns due to the growing accumulation of greenhouse gases in the atmosphere, attributed largely to the increased levels of atmospheric carbon dioxide produced by the use of fossil fuels.